Rohini, Delhi

-Rohini is a sub-city and neighbourhood in the North West Delhi district of the Union Territory of Delhi, India.
-It was the first sub-city project of Delhi Development Authority (DDA), which was started in the 1980s to provide a composite society for all income groups.
+Rohini is a sub city and a neighbourhood in the North West Delhi district of the Union Territory of Delhi, India.
+It was developed as part of sub-city project of Delhi Development Authority (DDA), which was started in the 1980s to provide a composite society for all income groups.
 Rohini is one of the 12 zones administered under the Municipal Corporation of Delhi.

 Geography

 The neighbouring areas are Pitampura, Shalimar Bagh, Haider Pur, Mangol Puri, Sultanpuri, Khera Kalan, Khera Khurd, Budh Vihar, Karala, Kanjhawala, Samaypur, Barwala, Pooth Khurd, Kirari Suleman Nagar, Pooth Kalan, Mukarba Chowk and Bawana.